bguthrie99/osrs_discordbot/README.md

 This Discord bot allows for simulations of these dungeons to see what items the player would get had they completed them.

-Nothing fancy to show, this was just for fun learning Node.JS. and to give me practice using Git.
+Nothing fancy to show, this was just for fun learning Node.JS and Git.

 If you would like to replicate it, just remember to change the bot's token to yours on the bot.js file.